IRNAS/PitStop1/testing/sealing/README.md

 ## Testing
 To test how the cases can handle pressure in water we used a pressure container.

 The container was filled half way up with water.
 The tested cases were assembled and put on the bottom of the container fully covered with water.
 Weights had to be attached so the cases stayed static on the bottom of the container during the test.
-The container was sealed with the cover and a ring clamp and the air cable was attached.
+The container was sealed with the cover and a circlip and the air hose was attached.
 The cases were tested under 9 bars of pressure for 15 min.
-Afterwards they were took out and the backplate was unscrewed from the rest of the case very carefully so no water from the outside of the case would flow inside accidently.
+Afterwards they were taken out and the backplate was unscrewed from the rest of the case very carefully so no water from the outside of the case would flow inside accidently.

 ## Results
 * Polyamide -  foamed polyurethan O-ring string

 The case was wet on the backplate and on the inside.
-There was also water already 	water flowing out while unscrewing the packplate so it can be assumed there was a 	lot of water inside.
+There was water already flowing out while unscrewing the backplate so it can be assumed there was a lot of water inside.

 <span><img src="https://github.com/IRNAS/PitStop1/blob/master/testing/sealing/pics/polyamide_polyurethan_oring_1.JPG"  width="250px" height="187px">
 <img src="https://github.com/IRNAS/PitStop1/blob/master/testing/sealing/pics/polyamide_polyurethan_oring_2.JPG"  width="250px" height="187px">